K-Musty/e-tracking-system/README.md

-# DropEx-Logistics
+# Ummi's tracking-Logistics

-Welcome to **DropEx**, an efficient and seamless logistics management system.
-DropEx provides both online and offline services to ensure hassle-free package management, tracking, and dispatching.
-With real-time updates, optimized routing, and a user-friendly interface, DropEx is designed for customers and service providers alike.
+Welcome to **Ummi's tracking**, an efficient and seamless logistics management system.
+Ummi's tracking provides both online and offline services to ensure hassle-free package management, tracking, and dispatching.
+With real-time updates, optimized routing, and a user-friendly interface, Ummi's tracking is designed for customers and service providers alike.

 ## Features